MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/azure-integration.md

 ### Plug-ins

 Plug-ins are one of two methods used to initiate posting the message containing the data context to the Azure Service Bus, the other method being a custom workflow activity.
 There are two kinds of plug-ins supported by the Dataverse-Azure connection feature: out-of-box (OOB), and custom.
-In either case, it is recommended that you register the plug-in to run asynchronously for best system performance.
+In either case, it's recommended that you register the plug-in to run asynchronously for best system performance.

 An Azure-aware default (OOB) plug-in is available and can be registered with Dataverse by registering a service endpoint using the Plug-in Registration tool.
 You must register a plug-in 'step' in the event execution pipeline that identifies the message and table combination that triggers the plug-in to execute and perform the posting notification.
 When executed, the plug-in notifies the asynchronous service, through a service endpoint notification service (<xref:Microsoft.Xrm.Sdk.IServiceEndpointNotificationService>), to post the current request data context to the Azure Service Bus.